African Studies Courses

 This course examines African history from the development of human civilization to 1800.
 It is designed to provide students with a broad understanding of the cultures, history, social structures and political organizations of Africa before the arrival of the Europeans.
 The focus includes, but is not limited to, the following subjects: Ancient African civilizations such as Egypt, Axum, Meroe and Kush; migrations and interactions of various African ethnic groups; state-formation in sub-Saharan Africa; trade in sub-Saharan Africa; and the impact of external factors upon Africa such as the slave trade, Islam and Christianity.
 Theme Area Global Diversity.

 240 African Perspectives to Bioethics

 This course introduces students to African cultures and to alternative approaches in bioethics discourse.
 It explores theoretical as well as practical issues in the field of bioethics from the African perspectives.
 The course intends to make students appreciate non-Western perspectives, thus equipping them for discourse on global bioethical issues.
 Subjects covered include: sources of African ethics; the Role of Community in African Bioethics; the impact of African Traditional Religion on African Bioethics; Foundations of Contemporary African Bioethics; Concept of health and illness, and Healing; Ethical Principles; Justice and just distribution of healthcare, Relational autonomy in informed consent (RAIC); Character and Moral virtues; The care of earth and environment in African worldview; issues at beginning of life; attitudes to reproductive technologies; human experimentation; euthanasia and end-of-life questions; and the just distribution of healthcare and healthcare policy.
-3 credits, which fulfills the Ethics core requirement, the Social Justice theme area, and cross-lists with Healthcare Ethics
+Ethics Core Requirement, Theme Area Social Justice.

 245 Disabilities Across the World